 Gorman said all of the firm’s retail brokers will be on the same technology system by July 9 as the integration of Morgan Stanley Smith Barney is completed.
 The unit will eventually be called Morgan Stanley Wealth Management, he said.

-The unit’s pretax margin, which was 11 percent (MS) in the first quarter, will climb “absent extraordinary circumstances,” Gorman said.
+The unit’s pretax margin, which was 11 percent (MS:US) in the first quarter, will climb “absent extraordinary circumstances,” Gorman said.
 Cost cuts will drive a larger part of the increase than revenue-boosting initiatives as the bank seeks a “mid- teens” margin by the middle of next year without help from rising markets, according to a presentation accompanying Gorman’s remarks.
 Jim Wiggins, a spokesman for the bank, declined to provide a more specific margin target.

 The entire firm is on pace to reduce its non-compensation expenses by $500 million this year, as it works toward its target of a $1.4 billion reduction, Gorman said.